 Twitch Rivals Games

-One of the main appeals to Twitch Rivals is the variety of games that make an appearance, and with over 100 events scheduled in 2021, there’s a good chance there will be a tournament that appeals to you.
+One of the main draws to Twitch Rivals is the variety of games that make an appearance.
+With over 100 events scheduled this year, there’s a good chance there will be a tournament that appeals to you.

 Twitch Rivals Participants

-Twitch Rivals participants almost always include those that are popular in certain communities, as well as popular Twitch streamers overall.
-For example, the most recent “Hand and Brain” chess tournament featured teams of two, with one player being a streamer popular in a category other than chess, and the other a professional chess player.
+Twitch Rivals participants almost always include those that are popular in certain communities, as well as top Twitch streamers overall.
+For example, the “Hand and Brain” chess tournament featured two teams, with one player being a well-known streamer in a category other than chess, and the other a professional chess player.

-At Twitch’s online TwitchCon event this year, GlitchCon, Twitch Rivals hosted a series of Super Team Showdown events, which were massive tournaments featuring creators from all over the platform.
+At GlitchCon, Twitch’s online TwitchCon event a couple of years back, Twitch Rivals hosted a series of Super Team Showdown events, which were massive tournaments featuring creators from all over the platform.
 This consisted of a tournament with a Fortnite, Valorant, League of Legends, and Fall Guys section, with many famous streamers competing.

 How to Watch Twitch Rivals

-The main way that Twitch Rivals is broadcasted is through its official twitch channel.
+Twitch Rivals is broadcasted through its official channel.
 In addition to this, viewers can go visit the Twitch Rivals website to learn more about the events, keep up to date with important announcements, and even purchase Twitch Rivals merch.

-It is also a fantastic way to learn more about communities you may not be a part of, and explore new games in a way that few events allow viewers to do.
-As always, have fun, stay safe, and I’ll catch you on the flip.
+It is also a fantastic way to learn more about communities you may not be a part of and explore new games in a way few events allow viewers to do.
+Have fun, stay safe, and I’ll catch you on the flip.